-The Gaslight, formerly known also as the Commercial was once one of the oldest pubs in Jarrow and legend has it, where the body of William Jobling, one of the last men to be horribly hung and gibbeted in England, was brought to soon after he died.
+The Gaslight, known also as the Commercial was once one of the oldest pubs in Jarrow and legend has it where the body of William Jobling, one of the last men to be horribly hung and gibbeted in England was brought to soon after his barbaric death.

 His battered and disfigured body was then quickly buried in a secret grave by his family who wanted to prevent the authorities putting his bloodied corpse back in the cage.

 The trial and sentence unfortunately took place during a miners strike that was being ruthlessly dealt with by the authorities of the time and striking miners were being thrown out of their homes by troops and so called special constables.

 Willam Jobling had approached the the Magistrate and begged for money, but his request was ignored and Jobling’s companion at the time, suddenly attacked the Magistrate with a stick and a stone before running off.

 Instead of stopping to aid the Magistrate, Jobling, who naturally feared getting the blame for the attack also ran off, but was captured by police on a South shields beach a few hours later.

 Finding Jobling guilty of the crime, the judge sitting at a court in South Shields stated that the public execution and gibbeting of Jobling should serve as an example to others of “his like”.

 Although Jobling was not the actual killer, his gruesome fate was sealed because he was present at the time of the attack ( guilt by association ), while Ralph Armstrong was never put on trial for killing the town Magistrate.